LavinMoinul/blacksite-private-aws/README.md

 BLACKSITE is a private AWS environment designed to minimize unnecessary public exposure while preserving secure administrative access.

-The environment contains an Amazon Linux EC2 workload deployed with:
+The Amazon Linux EC2 workload was deployed with:

 - **No public IPv4 address**
 - **No inbound security-group rules**